Cyber Security for Beginners

 Job Roles

-The kind of job you do is definitely something you wish to consider before you step foot in any field.
-In this section of the cyber security for beginners tutorial, we will learn about top roles in the cybersecurity field:
+The kind of job you do is something you wish to consider before you step foot in any field.
+In this section of the cyber security for beginners tutorial, we will learn about the top roles in the cybersecurity field:

 2. Forensic Computer Analyst: Looks for evidence after the breach or attack on an organization.